cubedevinc/cube_style_guide/readme.md

 ## Cubes

-* A cube's name should represent business entiity and be plural.
-If cube's name may clash with view's name use prefix `base_` for cube's name, e.g. `base_opportunities.yml`.
+* A cube's name should represent a business entity and be plural.
+If a cube's name may clash with the view's name, use the prefix `base_` for the cube's name, e.g. `base_opportunities.yml`.
-* Applicable cube parameters should be ordered as:
+* Applicable cube parameters should be ordered as follows:
   - sql
   - description
   - pre_aggregations